Search

 AR is commonly used in broadcasting production environments mostly for the reason that it is one of the most versatile ways to add information to a production.

-AR workflow
+AR Workflow

-The steps of an AR production:
+The steps of an AR production are simple:

 2. - Aximmetry places the AR elements onto the studio camera's image using the camera tracking system's data to match the perspective of the rendering to the physical camera's.